Future leaders, make your voice heard about the world you want to live in by filling out this 5-min survey!

-Teaching ESL students comes with unique opportunities, as beginning learners are building the skills to understand and use a new language.
-Supporting them through this process can be incredibly rewarding, especially as you see their confidence and abilities grow.
-These 12 easy-to-read English news articles for ESL students are short, engaging, and full of opportunities to practice and strengthen language skills.
+Teaching ESL students comes with unique opportunities, as beginning English learners are building the skills to understand and use a new language.
+Supporting them through this process can be incredibly rewarding, especially as you see their confidence and English language skills grow.
+These 12 easy-to-read English news articles for ESL students are short, engaging, and designed for ESL reading comprehension and vocabulary practice.

 Teacher and Authors: